kachick/lishogi-dev/README.md

 So started this project, I want to prefer nix as much as possible instead of docker way.

 In this repo, set up the dependencies with nix and flake, except for data stores like MongoDB and Redis.\
-Mongo and Redis will run in a container, but it will not use docker and docker-compose, it will only use [sylabs/singularity](https://github.com/sylabs/singularity) for that.

-## Limitations

-singularity provided by nixpkgs don't run on macOS
+Back-end like MongoDB and Redis, Websocket will run in containers.